DAY 1 | WEDNESDAY, 24 SEPTEMBER 2025

 [Opening keynote]

-In this opening keynote, we will:
+In this opening keynote, we dive into:

 Transforming capability building